docker

 Remove dangling volumes from disk

-bashdocker volume prune
+undefineddocker volume prune

-remove containers by image#
+remove containers by image

-For the image verdaccio/verdaccio
+For the image verdaccio/verdaccio:

 bash